zchee/golang-wiki/MinimumRequirements.md

 Go only supports OS X 10.8 (Mountain Lion) or newer.
 We only have builders for 10.8, 10.10, and 10.11 as of 2016-09-23.

-Go tip doesn't compile OS X 10.7 (Lion) but binaries MAY work there.
+Go tip doesn't compile on OS X 10.7 (Lion) but binaries MAY work there.
 Maybe.
 No builders, no promises.
 We don't recommend it.

 OS X 10.6 (Snow Leopard) is explicitly unsupported.
 See https://github.com/golang/go/issues/9511